Davor Šuker: Senior team

 In the third-place play-off, Šuker scored the match-winner in a 2–1 victory against the Netherlands, leading Croatia to a sensational third-place finish in their first World Cup appearance since becoming an independent nation. Šuker won the Golden Boot as the tournament's top scorer, as well as the Silver Ball as the World Cup's second-best player, behind Ronaldo of Brazil.

 After the 1998 World Cup, Šuker featured for Croatia in their unfruitful run to qualify for the Euro 2000. Šuker was though noted in endeavouring to keep Croatia's hopes alive when he scored a 94th-minute winner against the Republic of Ireland at Maksimir Stadium in Zagreb.
 The win ensured Croatia would have a strong chance of still qualifying for the tournament.
 The Croatians would miss out on such in their final qualifier, a 2–2 draw at home to Yugoslavia. Šuker did score a late disallowed goal which, if stood, would have assured Croatia's qualification.
 He finished with four goals in seven matches during the campaign.

 Šuker was also part of the Croatian team at the 2002 World Cup finals in South Korea and Japan.
 However, he only played 63 minutes in the tournament, in a 1–0 defeat to Mexico in Croatia's opening match.
 After Croatia's elimination, Šuker announced his retirement from international football.

-Šuker won a total of 71 international caps during his senior career, 2 for Yugoslavia and 69 for Croatia.
+Šuker won a total of 70 international FIFA-recognised caps during his senior career, 2 for Yugoslavia and 68 for Croatia.
 The forward scored 46 international goals in total.
 With 45 goals, he is Croatia's all-time leading goal-scorer.
 His 12 goals during the campaign for Euro 1996 was a record that stood for over 10 years—Northern Ireland's David Healy broke his record in 2007 after scoring 13 goals during Euro 2008 qualifying.